noahgift/data-engineering-and-dataops/README.md

 ### Projects (Individual)

 There are six individual project types that can be chosen from.
-You must do two of them.
+You must do four of them.
 The deliverables for each project are:

 * Github project with source code and README.md explaining project